Pur3-MAlice/Pur3-MAlice/README.md

 ### :woman_technologist: About Me :
 I am a Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from the UK.

 - :telescope: I completed a _Diploma in Full Stack Software Development_  at [:o: Code Institute](https://codeinstitute.net) in 2023, where I expanded my skillset and knowledge of software development and how code can change the world.
-I now work full time as a Web Dev in Manchester.
+I now work full time as a Web Dev.

 - :boom: I am highly motivated to constantly develop my skills.
 There's nothing that fires me up more than an interesting project and a challenge!
 Please feel free to peruse any of my projects - I welcome any comments, feedback, or advice!